jackmorrison12/personal-site/content/notes/transformers.md

 ## Positional Encoding

-The senf-attention models have no sense of position/order for each word
+The self-attention models have no sense of position/order for each word

 - Discrete Positional Embedding: \[0,1,2,...,512\] (up to a limit)
   - No - can't scale up over limit
 - Normalised to a unit: \[0,1\]
   - No - Cannot identify the number of words
-- Sinusoidal functions:
+- <mark>Sinusoidal functions:</mark>
   - YES!
   - Unique for each time step
   - Relative positions are invariant for different lengths